baggie11/baggie11/README.md

 ## Hi👋 , I'm Bagavati!

-A a coding enthusiast from Chennai!
+A coding enthusiast from Chennai!

 - 🔭 I’m currently exploring Machine Learning and Generative AI.
 - 👯 I’m looking to collaborate on Web Development , App development.